 What will a Rothbury First School Historian look like?
 At the end of Reception they will have the following knowledge: At the end of Year 2 they will have the following knowledge: At the end of Year 4 they will have the following knowledge: Being a Historian Pupils should be able to develop an understanding of the world and begin to make sense of their own life story and family history.
-Children should be able to comment on images of familiar situations, compare and contrast characters forms tories, including figure from the past.
+Children should be able to comment on images of familiar situations, compare and contrast characters from stories, including figures from the past.
 By the end of the year all children should be able to talk about the lives around them and their roles in society, know similarities and differences between things in the past and now, drawing on their experience what have been read in clas and understand the past through settings, characters and events encountered in books read in class and storytelling Pupils should develop an awareness of the past using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
 They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They should understand some of the ways in which we find out about the past and identify different ways in which it is represented.
-At Key Stage 1, pupils in the Morpeth Partnership are taught about: • Changes within living memory - Transport and Communication • Events beyond living memory that are significant nationally or globally - Great Fire of London • The lives of significant individuals in the past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different Pupils should continue to develop a chronologically secure knowledge and understanding of mainly British, but also some local and world history.
+At Key Stage 1, pupils in the Morpeth Partnership are taught about: Changes within living memory - Transport and Communication Events beyond living memory that are significant nationally or globally - Great Fire of London The lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods Grace Darling Pupils should continue to develop a chronologically secure knowledge and understanding of mainly British, but also some local and world history.
 They should begin to note similarities and contrasts over time and develop some appropriate use of historical terms.
 They should address and sometimes in class discussions, devise historically valid questions about the time periods studied including references to similarities and differences.
 They should construct informed responses based on provided, appropriate historical information.
 They should understand how our knowledge of the past is constructed from a range of sources.
-At Key Stage 2, pupils in the Morpeth Partnership are taught about: • Changes in Britain from the Stone Age to the Iron Age - Rothbury First School • The Roman Empire and its impact on Britain - Rothbury First School • The Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor - Rothbury First School • A local history study - Rothbury First School • A study of an aspect or theme in British periods Grace Darling • Significant historical events, people and places in their own locality - Grace Darling history that extends pupils' chronological knowledge beyond 1066 - Rothbury First School - WWI - Dr Thomlinson WWII The achievements of the earliest civilisations e.g Ancient Egypt - Dr Thomlinson A study of Ancient Greece - a study of Greek life and their achievements and influence on the Western World - Dr Thomlinson A non- European society that provides contrasts with British history Please see the table below to see how this content is covered in our partnership - Dr Thomlinson - Mayans --- --
+At Key Stage 2, pupils in the Morpeth Partnership are taught about: • Changes in Britain from the Stone Age to the Iron Age - Rothbury First School • The Roman Empire and its impact on Britain - Rothbury First School • Britain's settlement by Anglo Saxons and Scots - Rothbury First School • The Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor - Rothbury First School • A local history study - Rothbury First School - Lord Armstrong • A study of an aspect or theme in British history that extends pupils' chronological

+Significant his and places in the Grace Darling knowledge beyond 1066 - Rothbury First School - WWI - Dr Thomlinson WWII The achievements of the earliest civilisations e.g Ancient Egypt - Dr Thomlinson A study of Ancient Greece - a study of Greek life and their achievements and influence on the Western World - Dr Thomlinson A non- European society that provides contrasts with British history Please see the table below to see how this content is covered in our partnership - Dr Thomlinson Mayans --- --